Open to opportunities Hi, I'm Ben Schippers

 Metric Before After

-Cross-cloud visibility None Real-time
+Cross-team visibility None Real-time

 Blockers identified 76